semaphoreP/codeastro/Day3/tutorial_doc/README.md

 # sys.path.insert(0, os.path.abspath('.'))
 ```

-Otherwise, copy and paste these lines to the top of the file and
+Otherwise, copy and paste these lines to the top of `conf.py` and
 uncomment them.

 4. Change the `os.path.abspath('.')` part to point to the top level of